<<FILL THE FULL>>

 > Lo stato del dove/The Condition of Where (personal exhibition), Fondazione Mudima, Milano

-> Progetto Oreste, curated by Mario Pieroni (with S. Falci, E. Fantin, E. Marisaldi, G. Norese, C. Pietroiusti, A. Radovan, N. Teodori, L. Vitone and others) Paliano, Frosinone
+> Progetto Oreste, curated by Mario Pieroni (with S. Falci, E. Fantin, E. Marisaldi, G. Norese, C. Pietroiusti, A. Radovan, N. Teodori, L. Vitone and others), Paliano, Frosinone

 > The Second James Joyce Graduate Conference, Musical adaptations of Finnegans Wake, Università Roma3, Roma